XertroV/tm-cotd-hud/README.md

 - [ ] color alias names for above `/rgb` command. (some done)
 - [x] Debug page: nod viewer quick access (but does't work for values??)
 - [ ] About Page
+- [ ] fix LAB color gradients to take shortest path to avoid going the 'long way round'